 Attorney A is married to B, who is employed as a realtor for a large corporation which builds residential and commercial buildings, B is one of four agents for the sale of the corporation's residential property.
 B receives a percentage of the purchase price for any residential property sold by her as her commission for the sale.
 The corporation selects an attorney to perform the title search, obtain the title insurance, and perform the loan closing.
-If the purchaser does not want to use the attorney.
+If the purchaser does not want to use the attorney selected by the corporation, the purchaser may select any other attorney he wishes provided the purchaser pays for the attorney.
 The corporation desires to retain Attorney A to handle all the corporation's real estate transactions, which consists primarily of title searches, obtaining title insurance, and performing loan closings on the sale of residential property.